 She really wanted to put her hand inside and discover what was the chest hiding, but she knew it wasn’t right and closed the lid.

 However, a little hole in the ground brought other thoughts to her mind.
 What could this possibly be?
 Kate wondered to herself.
-The next moment she was already moving her hand around the tiny space below the hole.
+The next moment she was already moving her hand around the tiny space below the floor.
 I think I can feel a wooden box, she smiled to herself.
 But it seems sealed to the ground… Or something is keeping it.
-The moment she thought about something keeping the box, she quickly pulled out her hand from the hole.
+The moment Kate thought about something keeping the box, she quickly pulled out her hand from the hole.

 Already twenty minutes passed, but there wasn’t a sign of Kate anywhere.
 David started to worry.
 As he looked desperately down on the ground, he noticed a rock with shiny fragments in it right in front of him.
 What is this?
 David thought to himself when he tried to pick it from the ground.
-It was really heavy, so he wasn’t able to keep it in his hands for longer then couple of seconds.
+It was really heavy, so he wasn’t able to keep it in his hands for longer than a couple of seconds.
 The idea of taking it back with him to the hotel didn’t even cross his mind.